-Selling your Android phone: Everything you need to know
+Sell your old Android phone for top dollar with this guide

 - If interested buyers want to call on the phone, consider using Skype or a temporary phone number to maintain privacy.

 - Meet in a public place during the daytime.
 Most buyers are going to be perfectly normal and friendly, but better safe than sorry.
 Some local police departments have set up monitored Craigslist exchange spots.
-If this is idea, you can search for a save deal zone near you.
+If this is an idea, you can search for a safe deal zone near you.

 - Shipping internationally or getting offers that are absurdly higher than your asking price are signs of a scam.
 Hold off for a legit offer.